RamnathKumar181/Label-Propagation-with-TIM/README.md

 ## Results
 Some of the runs from this experiment have been logged [here](https://wandb.ai/ramnath_181/TIM?workspace=user-ramnath_181).
 What we understood from our experiments was that, the inclusion of the TIM loss to the model actually decreases the performance of the model, rather than improving it.
 This is extremely counter-intuitive since the addition of external information from the validation set, does not improve the validation accuracy either.
 This was so, even after replacing the entropy loss with KL divergence loss, which does not assume that the prior distribution is uniform.
 Further study of this setting is warranted, until we can explain this peculiar behavior of TIM loss in this setting.

+## Acknowledgements
+I would like to thank Prof. Samira Kahou for giving me the opportunity to work on this project.

 # Paper Citation

 If you use the TIM loss in your research and found it helpful, please cite the following paper: